 Johann Jakob Froberger

-Along with Frescobaldi, he is regarded as the most important composer for the development of music for keyboard instruments.
-He studied with Frescobaldi and cultivated further the genres of keyboard music he inherited from him: toccatas, fantasias, canzonas, ricercari, capriccios, partitas.
-He was not the inventor of the keyboard suite (as was long assumed); rather, his partitas looked to French and English lute music for their models.
-His music influenced his contemporaries and subsequent generations, including Louis Couperin, Weckmann, Kerll, Buxtehude, Johann Krieger, Pachelbel, Johann Kuhnau; his music was widely distributed in the eighteenth and nineteenth centuries.
-During his lifetime, only two of his compositions were published; others survive in copies, and much is lost.
+Along with Sweelinck and Frescobaldi, he is regarded as the most important composer for the development of music for keyboard instruments in the 17th century.
+He studied with Frescobaldi and cultivated further the genres of keyboard music he inherited from him: toccatas, fantasias, canzonas, ricercari, capriccios He was not the inventor of the harpsichord suite (as was long assumed); rather, his suites looked to French lute music for their models.
+His music influenced his contemporaries and subsequent generations, including Louis Couperin, Weckmann, Kerll, Buxtehude, Johann Krieger, Pachelbel, Johann Kuhnau.
+During his lifetime, only two of his compositions were published; others survive in splendid autograph manuscripts or copies, and much is lost.
 Very little survives of his vocal works and his compositions for instrumental ensembles.

 |1616||Born in Stuttgart on May 28, the son of a singer and Kapellmeister.|